permacommons/permacommons.org/src/faq.md

 ### What about security concerns with AI-generated code?

-Security is paramount.
 We implement rigorous review processes, automated security scanning, and maintain human oversight for all security-critical components.
 AI assists with routine tasks and documentation, but security decisions always involve human expertise.

 ### How do you handle AI hallucinations or errors?